Biden to wipe out $10,000 in student loan debt for many borrowers - NewsBreak

 In March 2020, President Donald Trump issued an emergency pause on student loan repayments, which has now been extended several times by both administrations.
 The pandemic is still ongoing, and the U.S. has surpassed 1 million COVID-19 deaths.

-The post Biden to wipe out $10,000 in student loan debt for many borrowers appeared first on New Hampshire Bulletin .
+The post Biden to wipe out $10,000 in student loan debt for many borrowers appeared first on Louisiana Illuminator .